Name: Verulas (Or so he says...), a.k.a. Spectre

 Needless to say, the walls of their village were decorated with one more head that night.

 Despite his penchant for brutality, a divide eventually formed between the two shortly afterwards when one of their scouting parties returned with three captured disciples of Mata-Nui.
-While Dahrak had little reason to doubt the prisoners' story about being traveling healers, especially since the trio were apparently discovered unarmed, and was initially willing to allow their release, she was not so merciful, and ordered that they be thrown into cages along with the rest of the slaves before chastising him about his "weakness."
+While Dahrak had little reason to doubt the prisoners' story about being traveling healers, especially since the trio were apparently discovered unarmed, and was initially willing to allow their release, she was not so merciful, and ordered that they were to be thrown into cages along with the rest of the slaves before chastising him about his "weakness."
 Years later, when one of their number, a Bo-Lesterin by the name of Galea, had almost single-handedly saved the entire tribe from a disease threatening them with extiction, he knew that it was time for him to act.
 Gathering a group of his like-minded brethren, he went to work freeing the captives in an effort to lead them to safety, but unbeknownst to him, this would come at a great cost; while the majority of them were able to successfully escape, he himself was not so lucky.
 While the tribe initially wanted him dead after his betrayal, the only person brave enough to step into his cage in order to colect him for execution was tossed back out with a broken neck soon afterwards, so his death sentence was never actually carried out.

 After about a week of no food and surviving only on collected rain, a group of soldiers raided the village and slaughtered everyone down to the last man.
 Upon discovering him, they debated his fate for a short while before eventually deciding to take him back to their fortress as a prisoner of war, which he wasn't initially too fond of.
 Three broken noses, a few busted ribs, and a shattered arm later, and one of them finally succeeded in knocking him out.